Alert 1 of 2

 Step 3: Protect your credit

 Dispute any fraudulent charges on your compromised account(s).
 If necessary, have the account(s) locked, or even closed.
 If the hack includes your ATFCU debit or credit card, our local team will assist you with the dispute process.
-Please contact us and ask for the Card Services Department.
+Please contact us and ask for the Card Processing Department.

 Step 4: Alert the authorities